acebot712/the-nothing-app/docs/guidebook/README.md

 To get the most out of this tutorial, you should have:

-- Basic understanding of JavaScript and React
+- Basic understanding of JavaScript and Reac
 - Node.js and npm/yarn installed
 - Familiarity with terminal/command line interfaces
 - A code editor (VS Code recommended)